terra-money/docs/docs/validator/faq.md

 Once a validator is created and registered, Luna holders can delegate Luna to it, effectively adding stake to its pool.
 The total stake of a validator is the sum of the Luna self-bonded by the validator's operator and the Luna bonded by external delegators.

-**Only the top 130 validators with the most stake are considered the active validators**, becoming **bonded validators**.
-If ever a validator's total stake dips below the top 130, the validator loses its validator privileges and no longer serves as part of the active set, entering **unbonding mode** and eventually becomes **unbonded**.
+**Only the top 130 validators are considered active or  *bonded validators***.
+If ever a validator's total stake dips below the top 130, the validator loses its validator privileges and no longer serves as part of the active set, entering **unbonding mode** and eventually becoming **unbonded**.

 ## Validator keys and states

 ### What are the different types of keys?

-In short, there are two types of keys:
+There are two types of keys:

 - **Tendermint Key**: This is a unique key used to sign block hashes.
 It is associated with a public key `terravalconspub`.